techno-tim/techno-tim.github.io/_posts/2022-01-29-self-hosting-security.md

 [![Self-Hosting Security Guide for your HomeLab](https://img.youtube.com/vi/Cs8yOmTJNYQ/0.jpg)](https://www.youtube.com/watch?v=Cs8yOmTJNYQ "Self-Hosting Security Guide for your HomeLab")

-When most people think about self-hosting services in their HomeLab, they often think of the last mile.
-By last mile I mean the very last hop before a user accesses your services.
-This last hop, whether that’s using certificates or a reverse proxy, is incredibly important, but it’s also important to know that security starts at the foundation of your HomeLab.
-Today, we'll work our way up from hardware security, to OS, to networking, to containers, to firewalls, IDS/IPS, reverse proxies, auth proxies for authentication and authorization, and even lean in to an external provider like Cloudflare.

 A HUGE thanks to Micro Center for sponsoring this video!